 As people transition throughout their careers, money management becomes more complex.
 When you land your first career, you’ll probably only need to max out your 401(k) and manage a simple financial plan.
-However, as you have children get closer to college age, you purchase your first home, and you start reaching retirement age, your finances will become more complex.
+However, as your children get closer to college-age, you purchase your first home, and you start reaching retirement age, your finances will become more complex.

-Whenever you want to prepare for major life stages and ensure financial security for yourself and your family, it’ll be time to hire a wealth manager.

-With a wealth manager, there’s no worrying about where to place your assets for accumulation and growth.
+Whenever you want to prepare for major life stages and ensure financial security for yourself and your family, it’ll be time to hire a financial advisor.
+There’s no worrying about where to place your assets for accumulation and growth with a financial advisor.
 Instead, you can focus on a career you love, taking care of your family, and the other things that bring you happiness.
-Your wealth manager will help you create a plan to meet your upcoming life goals and ensure that you’re ready to tap into your investments when the time is right.
+Your investment advisor at a firm providing “wealth management near me” will help you create a plan to meet your upcoming life goals and ensure that you’re ready to tap into your investments when the time is right.

 To understand how this works, click here to read our guide on the 5 critical shifts that contribute to a successful retirement.